-6. A holder is the grantee of the environmental covenant and the Act requires that there be a holder for a covenant to be valid and enforceable.
-Under Section 4(a)(4), the grantee may also be the grantor - the owner of the property (who might retain that status upon sale of the property) or the agency.
+7. A holder is the grantee of the environmental covenant and the Act requires that there be a holder for a covenant to be valid and enforceable.
+Under Section 5(b)(9), the grantee may also be the grantor, who is the owner of the property and who might remain a holder upon sale of the property, or the agency.
 In addition to enforcement rights, the holder may be given specific rights or obligations with respect to future implementation of the environmental covenant.
 These could include, for example, the obligation to monitor groundwater or maintain a cap or containment structure on the property.
 Such rights and obligations will be specified in the environmental covenant and, like any obligations, would be enforceable against the holder if the holder failed to satisfy its obligations.

-7. Section 4(a)(5) of the Act requires an agency to sign the covenant.
+8. Section 4(a)(5) requires an agency to sign the covenant.
 In some states it may be necessary to amend the state agency's enabling statute to empower it to so sign.

-8. Section 4(a)(6) requires the covenant to disclose the "name and location of any administrative record" for the underlying environmental response project.
+9. Section 4(a)(6) requires the covenant to disclose the "name and location of any administrative record" for the underlying environmental response project.
 Typically, this information will require a docket or file number, identifying names of the parties, and an indication of the agency office in which the record of decision or other administrative record has been retained.
 In those cases where a state-wide registry is maintained, the registry also requires this information.
 In the case of voluntary clean-ups, of course, there may not be an administrative record.

 Section (4) (b) is a permissive provision intended by the breadth of its provisions ("...may contain other information ...agreed to by the persons who signed it...") to encourage the agency and the other parties to include provisions in the particular covenant that are tailored to the specific needs of that project.
-The drafters anticipate that this will be accomplished in order to maximize the likelihood that the covenant, when properly implemented and monitored, will protect human health and the environment.
+This may well be accomplished in order to maximize the likelihood that the covenant, when properly implemented and monitored, will protect human health and the environment.

-Persons dealing with this Act must recognize that no statute and no commentary, can fully contemplate all the possibilities that are likely to arise in implementation of this Act, and this issue permeates this subsection.
-In (b)(1), for example, the text contemplates the possibility that the agency may, in a particular case, require the owner or other persons to notify the agency before, among other things, that party applies for "...building permits."
-The suggested language is not intended to exclude notice of any other type of work permit - drilling or excavation permits, for example - that might trigger a violation of an environmental covenant.
+Persons dealing with this Act must recognize that no statute and no commentary can fully contemplate all the possibilities that are likely to arise in implementation of this Act.
+This issue permeates this subsection.
+In (b)(1), for example, the text contemplates the possibility that the agency may, in a particular case, require an owner or other persons to notify the agency before, among other things, that party applies for "...building permits."
+The suggested language is not intended to exclude notice of any other type of work permit that might trigger a violation of an environmental covenant, such as, for example, drilling or excavation permits.

-- 9. Section 4(b)(4) suggests that, in an appropriate case, the agency may wish to provide a summary of the contamination on the site and the remedial solutions that have been identified.
+10. Section 4(b)(4) suggests that, in an appropriate case, the agency may wish to provide a summary of the contamination on the site and the remedial solutions that have been identified.
 From a public health perspective, this may be very useful.
-The reference to "pathways of exposure" requires a statement that, for example, the contaminant might be of danger if it comes in contact with skin, if breathed, or only if ingested. - 10.
-Section 4(b)(4) suggests that, in an appropriate case, the agency may require the covenant to contain not only a legally sufficient description of the real estate subject to the covenant (as mandated under section 4(a)(2)) but also the 'location of the contamination."
+The reference to "pathways of exposure" requires a statement that, for example, the contaminant might be of danger if it comes in contact with skin, if breathed, or only if ingested.

+11. Section 4(b)(4) also suggests that, in an appropriate case, the agency may require the covenant to contain not only a legally sufficient description of the real property subject to the covenant (as mandated under section 4(a)(2)) but also the 'location of the contamination."